StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/pin-a-task.md

 This topic provides step-by-step instructions for pinning a [task](about-tasks.md) in TheHive.

-Pinning a task allows you to quickly access it from the **Tasks** tab within a case.
+Pinning a task allows you to access it from the **Tasks** tab within a case.
 Pins are personal and only visible to you.

 {!includes/access-manage-tasks.md!}